 Bored at Home?
 10 Seriously Easy Activities to Stay HealthyArticle posted in: Lifestyle

 Being stuck at home can get boring.
-Whether you’re sheltering in place for the Coronavirus (COVID-19) or waiting out a future rainy day when you’re stuck inside, you’re bound to get antsy.
-Prevent boredom by doing a few fun and easy activities that promote health and wellness.
+If you’re waiting out rainy day when you’re stuck inside, you’re bound to get antsy.
+Prevent boredom by doing a few fun and easy home activities that promote health and wellness.
 Studies show that when we’re bored, we crave and overeat junk food.

 In a study, scientists had one group of people watch a funny video, while others watched a boring video.
 According to ScienceDaily, the boring group ate significantly more unhealthy snacks than those who were laughing.